Updated June 13th, 2024

 Appaloosa horses in Hawaii

-“So many things have disappeared from the islands in a generation,” Hale laments, “certain small native birds, lobsters in the coral reefs, Japanese fisherman who throw their nets at dawn, sugarcane fields and the thrice-a-day mill whistle, the manapua truck.”
+“So many things have disappeared from the islands in a generation,” Hale laments, “certain small native birds, lobsters in the coral reefs, Japanese fishermen who throw their nets at dawn, sugarcane fields, and the thrice-a-day mill whistle, the manapua truck.”
 The paniolo, however, endure—whether it’s on the slopes of Haleakala, the unpredictable lava terrain on the Big Island, or along the Maha’ulepo shoreline on Kauai.
 “In place of the feral cattle, purebred, domestic cattle now graze in smaller, fenced pastures,” Thomas Michael Carpenter writes in “Hawaii’s Cowboy Tradition.”
 “Fewer ranchers employ paniolo, just as on the mainland, fewer ranchers employ fewer cowboys.
-Yet…as long as there are those who savor a good rib eye steak, then there will be people who work the land, who tend to the cattle and who sustain the tradition and culture of their world.
+Yet…as long as there are those who savor a good rib-eye steak, then there will be people who work the land, who tend to the cattle and who sustain the tradition and culture of their world.
 There will always be the paniolo.”
 To which we say, gracias.
 Or, rather, mahalo.

 Makawao rodeo